 Of the 320 offender hits, 28 percent (90 cases) merely re-identified the semen donor who had already been convicted of or had pled guilty to the very crime represented by the kit — without the SAK having been tested.
 His DNA was entered into CODIS upon his conviction (or arrest), and this CODIS hit was to this same, previous case.
 Therefore, these hits, depicted in the gray segment as "already convicted (redundant)" on the diagram, did not yield any new information that could help in a particular investigation.

 Of the 320 offender hits, 72 percent (230 cases) were to someone who had been arrested for or convicted of another crime.
-These hits can be to an identified offender (what law enforcement calls a "warm" hit) or to an unidentified offender (what law enforcement refers to as a "cold" hit).
+These hits can be to an identified person (what law enforcement calls a "warm" hit) or to an unidentified person (what law enforcement refers to as a "cold" hit).
 An identified offender hit is when the profile matches a named suspect, someone whose identity was already known or who was arrested in the case.
 DNA testing for an identified offender hit does not yield any additional investigative information that law enforcement could follow up on, unless the suspect denies sexual contact.
-An unidentified offender hit occurs when the profile matches an arrestee or convicted offender whose identity was previously unknown — these, indeed, could yield new investigative information.
+An unidentified offender hit occurs when the profile matches an arrestee or convicted individual whose identity was previously unknown — these, indeed, could yield new investigative information.

 In the 230 offender hits in the L.A. study:

-- Six percent (13 cases) were to offenders whose relationship to the victim could not be determined by the researchers; that is, the case file did not reveal whether the victim had known the identity of the suspect or not (gray segment).
+- Six percent (13 cases) were to individuals whose relationship to the victim could not be determined by the researchers; that is, the case file did not reveal whether the victim had known the identity of the suspect or not (gray segment).

 NIJ is continuing to study the criminal-justice value of DNA testing, depending on whether the victim knows the identity of the alleged attacker, to learn whether this factor should be used as a testing prioritization criterion.